nodejs/node/doc/api/modules.md

 3. If X.json is a file, parse X.json to a JavaScript Object.
 STOP
 4. If X.node is a file, load X.node as binary addon.
 STOP

+LOAD_INDEX(X)
+1. If X/index.js is a file, load X/index.js as JavaScript text.
+STOP
+2. If X/index.json is a file, parse X/index.json to a JavaScript object.
+STOP
+3. If X/index.node is a file, load X/index.node as binary addon.
+STOP

 LOAD_AS_DIRECTORY(X)
 1. If X/package.json is a file,
    a.
 Parse X/package.json, and look for "main" field.
    b. let M = X + (json main field)
    c.
 LOAD_AS_FILE(M)
-2. If X/index.js is a file, load X/index.js as JavaScript text.
-STOP
-3. If X/index.json is a file, parse X/index.json to a JavaScript object.
-STOP
-4. If X/index.node is a file, load X/index.node as binary addon.
-STOP
+   d.
+LOAD_INDEX(M)
+2. LOAD_INDEX(X)

 LOAD_NODE_MODULES(X, START)
 1. let DIRS=NODE_MODULES_PATHS(START)